IvanUkhov/blog/_posts/2024-01-17-relative-positional-embedding.md

 $$

-where $$\text{truncate}$$ is a function taking a tensor and keeping only the specified number of first elements in the last dimension, discarding the rest.
+where $$\text{truncate}$$ is a function taking a tensor and keeping only the specified number of its first elements in the last dimension, discarding the rest.

 # Implementation